 The best ways to increase your email subscribers are:

-Publish great content on your site – if your content is not what users want, whatever technique you use, it won’t help you get more subscribers.
+- Publish helpful content on your site – if your content is not what users want, whatever technique you use, it won’t help you get more subscribers.
 If, on the other hand, your content provides value to users, your email list will grow faster.

 One of the biggest benefits of email marketing is that it’s a process that can be fully automated.